Caressa Cameron: Miss Virginia 2009

 Cameron was crowned Miss Virginia on June 28, 2009, winning on her fourth attempt.

 Miss America 2010

 On January 27, 2010, the performer won a $2,000 scholarship in succeeding the preliminary talent competition in vocal pop.

 On January 30, 2010, Cameron won the Miss America 2010 pageant held at Planet Hollywood in Las Vegas, Nevada.

 Miss America role

 She traveled more than 250,000 miles during her year of service advocating for her personal platform, "Real Talk: AIDS in America" and spoke to over 80,000 students around the nation about healthy choices.
 For her efforts, Caressa was the recipient of the President’s Volunteer Service Award and a Congressional Honor.
 The titleholder performed during the Presidential Inauguration festivities in 2009, the 2010 White House Christmas Tree lighting, and more.

 Personal life

 Cameron married her high school sweetheart, Nathaniel Jackson Jr., on December 2, 2012.
 Cameron wore a Sareh Nouri wedding gown.
-The couple welcomed their first child, Tres, on June 27, 2016.
-They welcomed their second child and first daughter, Cammie, on January 27, 2020.
-The family reside in Locust Grove, Virginia.